TashaWolff/TOPLandingPage/README.md

 # TOPLandingPage
-This is a project from <a href="https://www.theodinproject.com/">The Odin Project course</a>.
+This is a project from <a href="https://www.theodinproject.com/">The Odin Project</a> course.

 Made with HTML and CSS.